 The first tip I have is that the meat of your question should be a sentence or two.
 I learned this from Ryan Davis years ago when I was starting to give interviews.

-Another advantage to short questions is they allow you to assess whether the candidate can think through a problem and identify edge cases or other ambiguities.
+Another advantage to short questions is they allow you to assess the candidate’s ability to think through a problem and identify edge cases or other ambiguities.
 When we get tasks or features to implement we usually have to find the edge cases and work with the product owner or our co-workers to figure out how to handle them.
 I want to work with people who can handle a bit of ambiguity in a problem statement and can ask questions to better understand what is going on.

 Here’s another jargon example in a question I used for several years, “Write a function that converts an integer to expanded form.”
 Most adults don’t know what is meant by “expanded form” which makes this question much harder than it needs to be.
 I often had to define and explain expanded form in the interview which used up precious time.
 I ended up rewriting the question to remove the jargon which saved time and gave me more information about the candidate’s actual skills.